Options

 Stanley C. Moore, III is a partner at Plunkett Cooney who devotes his practice exclusively to representing management in labor and employment law matters.
 He has represented both private and public sector employers in all facets of labor and employment law in union and nonunion settings for more than 34 years.
 Mr. Moore practices before the U.S. and Michigan Departments of Labor, the EEOC and MDCR, the NLRB and MERC, and the National Mediation Board under the Railway Labor Act.

-Gary W. Francis is a member of Plunkett Cooney’s Labor and Employment Practice Group who focuses his practice primarily in the areas of traditional labor law, employment law and employee benefits (ERISA).
-He represents employers in labor and employment litigation in both state and federal courts, as well as in state and federal administrative hearings.
+Gary W. Francis is a former member of Plunkett Cooney’s Labor and Employment Practice Group who focused his practice primarily in the areas of traditional labor law, employment law and employee benefits (ERISA).
+He represented employers in labor and employment litigation in both state and federal courts, as well as in state and federal administrative hearings.

 Feel free to share the links below with others in your organization.